-We monitor compliance of cleanup against two federal environmental cleanup laws: the Resource Conservation and Recovery Act, and the Comprehensive Environmental Response, Compensation, and Liability Act.
-The TPA defines and ranks the cleanup commitments of both laws, providing standards against which we measure Hanford work to determine if it was done correctly and on time.
+We monitor compliance of cleanup against two federal environmental cleanup laws — RCRA and the Superfund law.
+The TPA defines and ranks cleanup commitments of both laws, providing standards against which we measure Hanford work to determine if it was done correctly and on time.

 After cleanup is completed, Energy is required to provide us with evidence to confirm that the work meets the terms of the agreement.
 We then share cleanup status updates, as well as announcing when milestones and regulations have been met.

 You can help with the cleanup effort by participating in public meetings and comment periods.
 Your input allows us to focus on the issues most important to you, which enables us to more effectively enforce the milestones outlined in the TPA.
 Upcoming public involvement opportunities are outlined in the TPA events calendar.